jjadeb/Basic-Box-Office/README.md

 them to the list of patrons seeing the respective shows.

-This project is of interest to me because I **love** theatre and would love a small taste of what it is like to create the systems that theatre companies use.
+This project is of interest to me because I **love** theatre and I have worked in a theatre box office before.
+I would love a small taste of what it is like to create the systems that theatre companies use.

+## User Stories

+- As a user, I want to be able to add a customer profile
+- As a user, I want to be able to view all customer profiles
+- As a user, I want to be able to show a customer a list of upcoming shows
+- As a user, I want to be able to add a customer to the patron list for a show
+- As a user, I want to be able to view the patron list for a show
+- As a user, I want to be able to show the customer what shows they have paid to see